ctu-vras/multirobot-calibration/README.md

    - UseParallel - set to 1, if you want to use more cores of CPU
    - ScaleProblem - set to 'jacobian' if differences in calibrated parameters are too high (e.g. lengths in thousands of mm and angles in units of rad)
  - chains - set which chains will be calibrated
-   - can be edited in the config file or passed in as an argument (e.g. {'rightArm','leftArm'}, see [Calibration examples](Examples/calibration.m))
+   - can be edited in the config file or passed in as an argument (e.g. {'rightArm','leftArm'}, see [Calibration examples](UserData/Examples/calibration.m))
    - if chains is set to 0, it does not matter if there are any 1 in the whitelist in given chain (this is superior over whitelist)
  - approaches - set which approach will be used (see [Calibration approaches](#calibration-approaches))
    - more than one approaches at a time can be used
    - value does not have to be 1/0, but any non-zero number will enable the approach and values from this approach will be scaled by given value
-   - can be edited in the config file or passed in as an argument (e.g. {'selftouch','planes'}, see [Calibration examples](Examples/calibration.m))
+   - can be edited in the config file or passed in as an argument (e.g. {'selftouch','planes'}, see [Calibration examples](UserData/Examples/calibration.m))
  - joint types - determine which part of the body will be calibrated
    - onlyOffsets - will calibrate only offsets of each link (the last DH parameter)
    - joint - will calibrate everything which is not skin, eye or finger
    - the settings are superior over chains (see above).
 So in case you enable 'rightArm' but does not enable 'joint' or 'finger', nothing will be calibrated
    - the settings are also depending on each other.
 If you enable 'onlyOffsets', you still need to enable for example 'mount' to calibrate
-   - can be edited in the config file or passed in as an argument (e.g. {'mount'}, see [Calibration examples](Examples/calibration.m))
+   - can be edited in the config file or passed in as an argument (e.g. {'mount'}, see [Calibration examples](UserData/Examples/calibration.m))
  - perturbations - set the perturbations ranges
-   - each field indicates other level of perturbation
+   - each cell indicates other level of perturbation
-   - element in vector are the 4 DH parameters - [a, d, alpha, theta]
+   - element in vector are the 4/6 kinematics parameters - [a/x, d/y,z, alpha, beta, theta/gamma]
-   - mainly the 'DH' subfield is used and 'camera' subfield is optional
  - other settings - other settings for the calibration
    - bounds - set to enable bounds (Algorithm in solver options needs to be set to 'trust-region-reflective' !)
    - repetitions - number of repetitions of the training